morgangraphics/ansible-role-nvm/README.md

 > *On a per user basis tied to a specific user account e.g. /home/vagrant/.bashrc.*
 >  *This role will create the appropriate profile file if it doesn't already exist.*

-> *If you specify nvm_profile: "/home/node-user/.bashrc" explicity and the node-user is not a real  user on the box, then nvm will not work as you expect. become_user and nvm_profile path are  symbiotic*
+> *If you specify nvm_profile: "/home/node-user/.bashrc" explicity and the node-user is not a real  user on the box, then nvm will not work as you expect. become, become_user and nvm_profile path are symbiotic*
 >
 > :warning: **PLEASE BE AWARE OF THE LIMITATIONS OF EXPLICITLY DECLARING .profile OR .bash_profile FILES ON UBUNTU SYSTEMS**
 >